-“I don’t know.
-I didn’t see him get out of the cab.
-That damn horse and carriage was in the way.”
+"I don't know.
+I didn't see him get out of the cab.
+That damn horse and carriage got in the way."
 Theresa snapped.

-“Relax, Theresa,” Allison said, “you can track Jonas anytime.
-What’s Tomas saying to those people, Davin?”
+"Relax," Allison said, "you can track Jonas anytime.
+What's Tomas saying, Davin?"

-“I think,” Tomas was saying, “if you want a good buy on diamonds, you should go to Charlotte Street.”
+"If you want a good buy on diamonds," Tomas said, "go to Charlotte Street."

-The woman was skeptical.
-“I don’t know.
-There’s one here I really, really love.”
+The woman remained skeptical.
+"I don't know.
+There's one in here I really, really love."

-“But if the prices are better,” the guy kissed her forehead, “we could get you a bigger ring.”
+Her guy kissed her forehead.
+"But if the prices are better, we could get you a bigger stone."